 Tell them that not everyone will get infected and that it is important not to jump conclusions about who may or may not have the virus.

 You can then discuss with the child that there are things they can do to stay healthy and avoid spreading coronavirus:

 - Limit how much close contact they have with others, such as not shaking hands, hugging and high fiving others.

 - Cover their cough or sneeze in their elbow or a tissue (and then throw away the tissue).

 - Try to avoid touching their eyes, nose and mouth as much as possible.

 - Wash their hands regularly with soap and water for at least 20 seconds.
 It can help to count down or sing a song (eg ‘Happy Birthday’, twice through) to make sure they’re washing for the required 20 seconds.
-This does not need to be a scary conversation - Sing along with The Wiggles or follow this dance to make it fun.
+This does not need to be a scary conversation - sing along with The Wiggles or Play School to make it fun.

 - If there is no soap then use hand sanitiser.

 - Clean and disinfect things that they touch frequently (with adult help if needed) like phones, door handles and light switches.